 San Diego Comic Con 2018 has come and gone, and the anticipated return of Amazon’s award winning adaptation of Philip K. Dick’s classic The Man in the High Castle grows tantalizingly closer with the announcement of its October 5th debut.
 As one of the most well written and portrayed series available, fans are clamoring to find out where the show is heading after the amazing conclusion of Season 2 last December.
 To be sure viewers can expect more of the show’s signature multidimensional construction, meticulous attention to detail, character development, and its depiction of the sheer humanity of evil.
-Therefore let’s take a blow-by-blow character review of what we know so far and what we expect to see when Season 3 debuts in January 2018.
+Therefore let’s take a blow-by-blow character review of what we know so far and what we expect to see when Season 3 debuts in early 2018.

 Oberst-Gruppenführer John Smith

 Newly promoted Oberst-Gruppenführer John Smith (Rufus Sewell) is perhaps the most complicated and deeply conflicted antagonist on the show.
 So much so that many viewers are not even sure he is in fact a villain as he is seen to possess many contradictory stripes.
 More to the point, Rufus Sewell has truly stolen the show thus far, which is no small statement given his fellow headliners.
 So, who is this friend/enemy/criminal-against-humanity/loving father and husband?

 John Smith is, in many regards, an every man type that emerges during a foreign totalitarian occupation and subjugation similar to those which occurred in Europe during the Second World War.
 He, like the vast majority of those who came before him – as well as those he shares the screen with – has made some level of accommodation to the brutal foreign rule of a satanic enemy.